By Rob Rice

 Published March 10, 2018

-You may have begun to read the various manufacturer websites or spoken with sales people within the industry and come across jargon like “single stage,” “two stage,” and “variable speed,” as well as “80% efficiency” and “high efficiency,” but a clear explanation of this industry specialized language is as elusive as a leprechaun and his pot of gold.
+You may have begun to read the various manufacturer websites or spoken with sales people within the industry and come across jargon like “single stage,” “two stage,” and “variable speed,” as well as “80% efficiency” and “high efficiency,” but a clear explanation of this industry lingo is as elusive as a leprechaun and his pot of gold.
 Well, let’s dispel the mystery.
 Here’s what the various gas furnace options are, what their features are, and what all this unfamiliar language means.

 Bryant = Carrier = Payne

 …and so on.
 While these brands were once separate companies, consolidation has occurred within our industry, and now many of the brands are equivalent, with the exception of minor details like the brand name, the color of the paint on the furnace, and the model number.
 To be clear, a comparable Bryant furnace is identical to a comparable Carrier, you get the idea.